sugolov/sugolov.github.io/blog/md/pandoc_blog.md

 1. **Hugo**.
 Overall, Hugo was straightforward and easy to set up when starting from a template.
 The one clunky thing was editing the CSS / formatting for custom pages.
 Making a small change to the home page requires understanding how the author set up the site structure
 2. **Jekyll.** This seems like it has the same issues as Hugo except with more Ruby dependencies and sometimes heavy React features.
 It's fine but I like more minimal webpages
 3. **Org-mode**.
 Generally, I think it's pretty cool.
 Though it has an unpleasant learning curve, and too many macros just to do 1 simple thing.
-Here's a funny stack exchange post about renaming a file while in the buffer that made me rethink using orgmode:
+There's also a funny [stack exchange post](https://stackoverflow.com/questions/384284/how-do-i-rename-an-open-file-in-emacs) about renaming a file while in the buffer that made me rethink using emacs.
 	- I remember a Linux YouTuber saying that people's OS becomes a bootloader for Emacs if you use it enough.
 I definitely see that now
 4. **Raw HTML.** Not great but you can go a long way with Claude